The Bright and the Slow -- GRBs 100724B \& 160509A with high-energy cutoffs at $\lesssim100\;$MeV: The observatory

 \Fermi orbits the Earth at an altitude of $\sim 565$ km.
 Its pointing is continuously changing in a pattern that allows its instruments to survey the entire sky approximately every 3 hours.

 The Large Area Telescope (LAT) \citep{2009ApJ...697.1071A} is a pair-conversion telescope operating in the energy range from around 20 MeV up to over 300 GeV.
-Its instantaneous field of view covers about 20\% of the sky.
-For this study we use the P8\_TRANSIENT020E class of LAT data, and the corresponding instrument response function, and the \textit{LAT Low-Energy} data (LLE), available on the Fermi Science Support Center (FSSC) website\footnote{http://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermille.html}.
+For this study we use the P8\_TRANSIENT020E class of LAT data, and the corresponding instrument response function, and the \textit{LAT Low-Energy} data (LLE), available on the \Fermi Science Support Center (FSSC) website\footnote{http://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermille.html}.
 When compared to P8\_TRANSIENT020E data, LLE data feature a higher acceptance especially below 100 MeV, at the expense of a higher background contamination and a very limited spatial resolution.
 It is designed for the spectral analysis of short-duration transients such as GRBs and solar flares.

 On board \Fermi is also the Gamma-Ray Burst Monitor (GBM).
-It is comprised of 12 sodium iodide (NaI) detectors sensitive in the 8 keV $-$ 1 MeV energy range, and 2 bismuth germanate (BGO) detectors sensitive in the 150 keV $-$ 40 MeV energy range.
-The detectors are arranged to allow GBM to probe continuously all the sky not occulted by the Earth, with the exception of the time interval when the spacecraft is going through the South Atlantic Anomaly and data taking is suspended.
-In this work we use the GBM Time-Tagged Event data, available on the FSSC website, and the corresponding instrument response files.
+It is comprised of 12 sodium iodide (NaI) detectors sensitive in the 8 keV $-$ $\sim$1 MeV energy range, and 2 bismuth germanate (BGO) detectors sensitive in the 200 keV $-$ $\sim$40 MeV energy range.
+The detectors are arranged to allow GBM to probe continuously all the sky not occulted by the Earth, with the exception of the time interval when the spacecraft is going through the South Atlantic Anomaly and data taking is suspended. \textbf{In this work we use the GBM data and tools publicly available on the FSSC website.}